 Hey, I'm Kaylia.
-I see clients out of a cozy office in South Austin.
+I see clients virtually throughout Texas.

 Perhaps somewhere deep down, I always knew I would become a therapist because I find people endlessly fascinating, endearing, and worthy of love and acceptance.
 But, I actually went through college with the intention of becoming a professor of English literature.
 In the end, I realized that literature is my life passion, not my career.
 However, along the way Shakespeare, Kurt Vonnegut, and the romantic poets taught me a lot about the human condition.